Alhadis/PPJSON/README.md

 Examples
 --------

-Use 2-spaces for indentation instead of 4:
+Use 2 spaces for indentation instead of 4:

-    # Both do the same thing:
-    ppjson --tab=2    file.json
     ppjson --indent=2 file.json

 Disable colours: